 - Verifying that the system correctly redirects the user to the registration page after a successful login.

 Another important aspect of black box testing is the use of test cases based on equivalence partitioning and boundary value analysis.
-Equivalence partitioning involves dividing the input data into partitions where the behavior of the system is expected to be the same.
-Practically speaking, for instance, when testing a numerical input field, the tester can divide the range of values into partitions such as values less than 10, between 10 and 20, and greater than 20.
-By testing each partition, the tester can efficiently cover a wide range of inputs without redundant testing Worth knowing..
+In real terms, equivalence partitioning involves dividing the input data into partitions where the behavior of the system is expected to be the same.
+Here's a good example: when testing a numerical input field, the tester can divide the range of values into partitions such as values less than 10, between 10 and 20, and greater than 20.
+By testing each partition, the tester can efficiently cover a wide range of inputs without redundant testing It's one of those things that adds up..

 Another key element in creating effective test cases is the use of negative tests.
 Negative tests help identify what the system should not do.
-And for example, if a login form should not allow users to access a restricted page, a negative test would verify that such access is denied.
+As an example, if a login form should not allow users to access a restricted page, a negative test would verify that such access is denied.
 This type of testing is essential for uncovering vulnerabilities and ensuring that the application enforces its security policies.

 - Test Case ID: TC001